FOGProject/fog-docs/docs/installation/network-setup/legacy-proxy-dhcp.md

 ---
-title: Legacy version of Proxy DHCP with dnsmasq
+title: Legacy proxy dhcp configuration
 description: Configuration of a proxy dhcp service like dnsmasq to use fog as a pxeboot server, this is the legacy version of this doc, it may need to be removed or merged with the newer version of the doc after they're both reviewed
 aliases:
     - Legacy version of Proxy DHCP with dnsmasq
     - Using FOG with an unmodifiable DHCP server (Legacy)
+    - Legacy proxy dhcp configuration
 tags:
     - pxe
     - ipxe